Why You Need a Few Motorhome Tips Before Your RV/ Motorhome Trip

 9. Water and LPG Gas Adaptors

 We bought two different sizes (21mm and 26mm outer diameter) of threaded plastic water tap fittings which were all we needed when connecting our water hose to an external water tap.
-Additionally, we bought 2 sets of gas adaptors for re-filling our German LPG bottles in different European countries.
-One adaptor set fitted the gas bottle and the other set was the fitting for the auto-gas nozzle on the filling hose (we only needed to use them in Albania and Italy).
+Additionally, we bought two sets of gas adaptors for re-filling our German LPG bottles in different European countries.
+One adaptor set fitted the gas bottle and the other set was the fitting for the autogas nozzle on the filling hose (we only needed to use them on our Albania road trip and as we motorhomed through Italy).

 Multiple sized gas fittings for re-filling portable LPG bottles in different countries